possession-community/MapChooser-Extended/README.md

 # Work in Progress
 - Cooldown to start another RTV after the last vote
-- Allow players to type !revote to change the option if they made a mistake during votes
+- ~~Allow players to type !revote to change the option if they made a mistake during votes~~ Testing
 - Bug fix on "ignore specs" checker

 # ⚠️ Help Wanted